solita/episerver-testing/readme.md

 ## Requirements

 .NET 4.6 (for the test project).
-Currently bound against EPiServer CMS 9.3.2, but should be compatible with newer versions as well.
+EpiServer 9.x, but could be compatible with newer versions as well.

 ## Usage example